PARENTAL RESPONSIBILITIES

 E. Take Safety Precautions: Use smoke and carbon monoxide detectors,

-lock doors at night, always wear seatbelts, etc.
+night, always wear seatbelts, etc.

 2. Provide your child with BASIC NEEDS.